Richard W. Mallary

 Richard Walker Mallary (February 21, 1929 – September 27, 2011) was an American businessman and politician.
 He served for three years as a U.S. Representative from Vermont and was the Republican nominee for United States Senator in 1974, losing narrowly to Patrick Leahy.
-He died by suicide on September 27, 2011.
+He died by suicide with terminal prostate cancer on September 27, 2011.

 Biography

 Mallary was born in Springfield, Massachusetts on February 21, 1929, and was the son of attorney R. DeWitt Mallary and Gertrude (Robinson) Mallary.
 He was educated at Bradford Academy in Bradford, Vermont, and received an A.B. degree from Dartmouth College in 1949.

 Mallary operated a dairy farm in Fairlee, Vermont from 1950 to 1970, where he was subsequently elected chairman of the town Board of Selectmen, serving from 1951 to 1953.
 His mother served terms in both the Vermont House of Representatives and Vermont Senate, and he followed her into state politics by running successfully for the state House in 1960.
 He served from 1961 to 1969, advanced to chairman of the appropriations committee and held the position of Speaker from 1965 to 1969.
 In the House Mallary was recognized as one of the "Young Turks," the group of legislators who crossed party lines to advocate for progressive policies and the modernizing of Vermont's state government.

 He was Trustee and Treasurer of Vermont State Colleges from 1962 to 1965.
 Mallary served as Chairman of the Vermont Legislative Council from 1965 to 1967, and as a delegate to the 1968 Republican National Convention which nominated Richard M. Nixon for President.
 He served as vice chairman of the Vermont Governor's Committee on Administrative Coordination in 1969.

 He was a member of the Vermont Senate from 1969 to 1971.
 Mallary served as Vermont Secretary of Administration in 1971, in the cabinet of Governor Deane C. Davis.